esamattis/sh-thunk/README.md

 # gulp-sh

-Simple shell script plugin for Gulp.
-Maybe too simple.
-Not very "gulpy" even.
+Simple shell script plugin for Gulp for those who just need a simple task runner.

+- No fancy piping or complicated configuration
+- Honors your SHELL env
+- Scripts are executed with `-eu`

 Example: